viamrobotics/docs/docs/installation/_index.md

 ## Install `viam-server`

-Once you have a compatible operating system, follow along with the steps outlined below or with the video beneath it to install `viam-server`:
+If you have a [compatible operating system](/installation/), follow along with the steps outlined below or with the video beneath it to install `viam-server`:

 {{< tabs name="Install on computer" >}}
 {{% tab name="Linux computer" %}}